cis198-2016f/slides/00/content.md

 - 8 homeworks.
 - Released each Tuesday and (usually) due the following Wednesday night at midnight.
-- We will be using Classroom for GitHub.
+- We will be using GitHub Classroom.
     - Click the link to make a private repo for every homework, which will be your submission.
 - You get 5 late days (24 hours each).
 You may use up to 2 late days on an assignment.